Center for Budget and Policy Priorities. Analyzes federal budget priorities with a focus on how budget choices affect low-income Americans.

 National Housing Conference.
 Nonprofit dedicated to helping ensure safe, decent and affordable housing for all in America, specializing in solutions through research to broaden understanding of America’s affordable housing challenges.

 NBER Working Group on Urban Economics.
 Scholars working on the economics of cities.
-The overarching theme of the Group is the causes and consequences of metropolitan density, but it is interested in all areas of economics that touch on urban life.
+Causes and consequences of metropolitan density and other areass of economics that touch on urban life.

 Urban Economics Association.
 Association whose members are economic researchers with a focus on urban topics.